Tweries/use-reducer-with-local-storage/README.md

 # useReducerWithLocalStorage

-React hook that addins local storage support to the `useReducer` hook
+React hook that adds local storage support to the `useReducer` hook

 ## Install